nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User adds an internship to the internship list
+1. User adds an internship to InterNUS
-2. InterNUS creates a new internship entry
+2. InterNUS creates a new internship entry in the displayed internship list
-3. User adds a person to the contact list
+3. User adds a person to InterNUS
-4. InterNUS creates a new person contact
+4. InterNUS creates a new person contact the displayed contact list
 5. User requests to set a specific person as the contact person for a specific internship
 6. InterNUS sets the person as the contact person for the internship